 JDBC connection pools are used to optimize DBMS connections.
 You can tune WebLogic Integration performance by configuring the size of JDBC connection pools.
 A setting that is too low results in delays while WebLogic Integration waits for connections to become available.
 A setting that is too high results in slower DBMS performance.

-For more information about WebLogic JDBC connection pools, see:
+For more information about WebLogic JDBC, see Introduction to WebLogic JDBC in Programming WebLogic JDBC.